iter8-tools/iter8/mkdocs/docs/reference/tasks/notification.md

 ### Overview

-The `notification/slack` task posts a slack message about current state of the experiment.
+The `notification/slack` task posts a Slack message about current state of the experiment.

 ### Example

-The following task notifies a slack channel with id `C0138103183` and using the token contained in the secret `slack-token` in the `ns` namespace.
+The following task notifies a Slack channel with id `C0138103183` and using the token contained in the secret `slack-token` in the `ns` namespace.

 ```yaml
 task: notification/slack